 Viewing a product from the perspective of user benefits allows you to set priorities aimed at creating long-term relationships with clients within a win-win framework.

 Have the courage to challenge yourself instead of protecting your legacy.
 A design approach will guide you through the necessary methods and tools.
-This way, the company's employees won't be wasting their energy on protecting the market share of an unsuccessful product but, rather, focus on designing a solution that exceeds user expectations, guarantees customer loyalty and leads to an organic increase in popularity without spending enormous marketing budgets.
+This way, the company's employees won't be wasting their energy on protecting the market share of an unsuccessful product but, rather, focus on designing a financial product that exceeds user expectations, guarantees customer loyalty and leads to an organic increase in popularity without spending enormous marketing budgets.
 We are living in the Digital Age, and the network effect of social media has more influence than billboards ever did.

 Successive implementation is key

 It is pointless to talk about the uniqueness of your product if the design is not made a top priority in your organization.
-If the entire team perceives the design only as a whim─merely a decoration on the facade when the building has already been constructed, it is impossible to create a product that will delight its users.
+If the entire team perceives the design only as a whim─merely a decoration on the facade when the building has already been constructed, it is impossible to create a digital financial product that will delight its users.

 Compare it to caring about your health.
 If you do not integrate a healthy lifestyle into every aspect of your life─from eating, moving and thinking, doctors cannot help.